Skip to Content

 run-tests.tool.ts

-export class RunTestsTask extends BaseTool {
+export class RunTestsTool extends BaseTool {

-async call(args, options) {
+async handle(args, ctx, options) {

 const result = await this.testRunner.run(